Ernest Belfort Bax: Men's rights advocacy

 Bax was a passionate advocate for the social and legal rights of men, which he saw as lacking in comparison to the legal rights of women.
-His first major article on the subject was Some Bourgeois Idols; Or Ideals, Reals, and Shams (1886), in which he proposed that women were privileged under law at the expense of men.
+His first major article on the subject was "Some Bourgeois Idols; Or Ideals, Reals, and Shams" (1886), in which he proposed that women were privileged under law at the expense of men.
 He was to continue writing articles on this topic for most of his life, published notably in Social Democrat, and Justice, and later in The New Age.

 In 1896, he wrote The Legal Subjection of Men whose title is a play on John Stuart Mill's 1869 essay "The Subjection of Women."
 In the volume, Bax draws on his extensive experience as a barrister to demonstrate the numerous ways in which the legal code favoured women to the detriment of men and boys.
-Chapters in the book include 'Matrimonial Privileges of Women', 'Non-Matrimonial Privileges of Women', 'The Actual Exercise of Women's Sex Privileges', and 'A Sex Noblesse'.
+Chapters in the book include 'Matrimonial Privileges of Women', 'Non-Matrimonial Privileges of Women', 'The Actual Exercise of Women's Sex Privileges', and 'A Sex Noblesse'."The most elaborate cruelty in the way of insolence and insult is unpunishable by the law when committed by the wife.
+The husband remains bound to support his torturer, who may publicly waylay and insult him, harass him at his work, procure his dismissal, libel him by postcards sent to his workshop, or to his club.
+If he be a rich man, he can get some tardy redress in the way of palliation; but he remains liable to divorce and expropriation at his wife's behest.
+Now the feminine noblesse can torture their slaves with impunity.
+If the husband retaliates, the magistrate's order promptly consigns him to gaol and the prisoners' lash."